eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Integer

-This element sets the maximum number of extra threads for an experimental, undocumented and unsupported direct mode.
+This element sets the maximum number of extra threads for an experimental, undocumented, and unsupported direct mode.

 The default value is: "1".